 Conclusion

-Redacting PDF documents is a critical step in safeguarding sensitive information, ensuring compliance with data privacy laws, and maintaining the confidentiality of shared documents.
-You can efficiently automate the redaction process while customizing the appearance and functionality of redacted regions.
-By following the code and guidance provided in this blog, you can integrate redaction capabilities into your Java applications and ensure your documents are secure and compliant.
-However, in case of any concerns, please write to us at the forum.
+Redacting PDF documents is a vital step in protecting sensitive information, meeting data‑privacy regulations, and maintaining document confidentiality.
+You can automate redaction while customizing the look and behavior of redacted regions.
+Follow the code and guidance in this blog to add redaction capabilities to your Java applications and keep your documents secure and compliant.
+For any questions, please write to us at the forum.